 \section{Introduction}

+Quantum mechanics is one of the fundamental pillars of modern particle physics and, as such, testing it thoroughly is of the utmost importance.
 Quantum entanglement can be tested at the energy frontier in $pp$ collisions at the Large Hadron Collider (LHC).
-Proposals have been made for $t \bar t$ production~\cite{Afik:2020onf,Fabbrichesi:2021npl,Severi:2021cnj,Afik:2022kwm,Aguilar-Saavedra:2022uye,Afik:2022dgh,Dong:2023xiw}, vector bosons from Higgs decays~\cite{Barr:2021zcp,Aguilar-Saavedra:2022wam,Aguilar-Saavedra:2022mpg} and electroweak diboson production~\cite{Ashby-Pickering:2022umy,Fabbrichesi:2023cev,Morales:2023gow}.
+Proposals have been made for $t \bar t$ production~\cite{Afik:2020onf,Fabbrichesi:2021npl,Severi:2021cnj,Afik:2022kwm,Aguilar-Saavedra:2022uye,Afik:2022dgh,Dong:2023xiw}, and a preliminary measurement has been performed by the ATLAS Collaboration~\cite{note}.
+Entanglement can be also tested for vector bosons from Higgs decays~\cite{Barr:2021zcp,Aguilar-Saavedra:2022wam,Aguilar-Saavedra:2022mpg} and electroweak diboson production~\cite{Ashby-Pickering:2022umy,Fabbrichesi:2023cev,Morales:2023gow}.
 In all these cases, and other proposals for future colliders~\cite{Altakach:2022ywa} the entanglement takes place between the spins of the produced particles, which are either fermion pairs ($t \bar t$, $\tau^+ \tau^-$) or boson pairs ($WW$, $ZZ$, $WZ$).
 Top pair production also offers the rare and exciting possibility to test the spin entanglement between a fermion and a boson, namely the top quark and the $W^-$ from the $\bar t$ decay (or their charge conjugate).
+Previous tests of fermion-boson entanglement have been provided in Ref.~\cite{Feist:2022zwe}, where electron-photon entangled pairs have been achieved by creating photons off an electron beam.
 Moreover, it allows to test the {\em post-decay} entanglement: the coherence of the top pair is propagated to its decay products and can be observed in certain kinematical regions.
-Previous tests of fermion-boson entanglement have been provided in Ref.~\cite{Feist:2022zwe}, where electron-photon entangled pairs have been achieved by creating photons off an electron beam.
+And so, it manifests that the decay of a particle is not a {\em measurement} in the quantum-mechanical sense.